Senior Lecturer and Research Assistant Professor

 A: “I do a lot with my friends at church, Fellowship Church.
 I also have two dogs, Mabel and Amos.
 I like taking them to the dog park and the fun dog-friendly activities in Knoxville.”

-Metacognition in undergraduate engineering education
+Problem solving and metacognition in undergraduate engineering education

 Professional development opportunities for graduate students